 Though decidedly different than Boomers and Gen X, Millennials also place access to health insurance as their top employee benefit.
 However, Gen Y wants more than just insurance.
 Retirement and financial benefits are key.
 They also prioritize workplace flexibility (also known as work-life balance) more than other generations.

-First, considering their age, relative good health, and desire for healthcare benefits, a high deductible health plan coupled with a Health Savings Account (HSA) should be considered.
-Lower insurance premiums and the ability to put aside money tax-free to cover out-of-pocket healthcare costs can be enticing for this group of young-ish professionals.
+Regarding health insurance, considering their age, relative good health, and desire for healthcare benefits, a High Deductible Health Plan (HDHP), coupled with a Health Savings Account (HSA) should be considered.
+Lower insurance premiums and the ability to put aside money tax-free to cover out-of-pocket healthcare costs can be enticing for this group.
 Plus, an HSA is a valuable retirement tool since after age 65, account owners can use them like a 401(k).

 Flexible Spending Accounts (FSAs) and Health Reimbursement Arrangements (HRAs), which have similar tax benefits and eligible healthcare expenses as an HSA, are also worth considering.